ClonyPDF home

 • A background that is not plain and light.

 A reliable trick parents use: lay the baby on a plain white sheet and photograph directly from above with even light, keeping hands out of frame.
 The plain-background and no-shadow rules never relax, so those are where child photos are most often lost.
+Full technique, including positioning and timing, is in our baby passport photo at home guide.

 Digital Upload vs Printed Photo: Do the Rejection Rules Differ?